idaholab/moose/framework/doc/content/source/userobject/PropertyReadFile.md

-# ElementPropertyReadFile
+# PropertyReadFile

-!syntax description /UserObjects/ElementPropertyReadFile
+!syntax description /UserObjects/PropertyReadFile

 This user object has two modes to operate in, which are toggled using the `read_type` parameter.